 The Model Music Curriculum: What You Need To Know

-The Model Music curriculum is a non-statutory guidance document published by the DfE on Friday 26th March, after two years of development by the Associated Board of the Royal Schools of Music (ABRSM) and a panel of advisors.
+The Model Music curriculum is a non-statutory guidance document published by the DfE on Friday 26th March 2021, after two years of development by the Associated Board of the Royal Schools of Music (ABRSM) and a panel of advisors.
 It does not replace the current national curriculum and there is no requirement for schools to adopt it.
-Instead, it demonstrates one possible approach to the current national curriculum for Music, giving details of what could be taught in each year group in order to progress logically towards the end of key stage expectations.
+Instead, it demonstrates one possible approach to the current national curriculum for Music, giving details of what could be taught in primary school music lessons in order to progress logically towards the end of key stage expectations.

 The most significant aspect of this document is that it sets out minimum teaching time requirements for music.
 Although, like the rest of the document, these are non-statutory, schools may find these hard to ignore, particularly in the light of Ofsted’s focus on ‘broad and balanced’ curriculum.
 The suggested allocation for KS1 and KS2 is an hour a week, which can be broken down into smaller units of time if necessary.